-The Breeds of Livestock Project by the Oklahoma State University lists 217 separate breeds of horses from the Abyssinian to the Zhemaichu.
-The Encyclopaedia of the Horse by Elwyn Hartely Jones, an extensive reference to the major horse breeds of the world lists over 150 breeds of horses including many ancient breeds that no longer exist but are the ancestors of many breeds today.
+The Breeds of Livestock resource from Oklahoma State University lists 217 separate breeds of horses from the Abyssinian to the Zhemaichu.
+Meanwhile, "The Encyclopedia of the Horse" by Elwyn Hartley Edwards lists just over 150 breeds of horses, including many ancient breeds that no longer exist but are the ancestors of many breeds today.

 Most of the breeds in "The Encyclopedia of the Horse" are horses with existing registries that can trace bloodlines to ensure purity.
 In general, the number of horse breed registries is increasing as equine lovers recognize the need to compile data about rare and endangered breeds and types of horses.